 Letting actual users test out your app is always a good idea.
 You must get it in the hands of test users and see how people will respond to your product or service.
 Putting your app in the hands of real customers could lead to valuable insights that could change or improve your overall strategy when making certain adjustments as needed or desired.
 It involves:

 UAT (Use Acceptance Testing): To ensure the app meets your needs and is exactly what you want, complete this questionnaire before scheduling your project to go live.
 An essential part of any product or service is ensuring it is designed and built to match your expectations as the end-user.

 The app is completely developed and open for public access at an earlier stage of the development cycle.
 The comprehensive feedback from users plays a vital role in helping developers understand what may or may not be working well for them.

 Now that all testing is complete, your app is ready to be officially launched.
 You can check out online mobile app stores like App Store (Apple Inc.) and Google Play Store (Android) for more information on how to offer your app to the general public.
-Both store platforms have guidelines and specific requirements to which you will have to agree to publish your app.
+Both store platforms have guidelines and specific requirements to which you must agree to publish your app.

 Publishing your app is the last stage of app development and marks the beginning of a long-term commitment.
-It forces you to reach out and open up a conversation with not only those you relied upon but, more importantly, external support systems that may take an interest in your product.
+It forces you to reach out and open up a conversation with those you relied upon during the development stages and the equally crucial external support systems that may take an interest in your product.

 Even after the application has been released, much work remains.
-After launch, app development needs to continue fairly regularly if it’s to be smoothly accepted by the public and keep bringing in revenue.
+After launch, app development must continue regularly to be smoothly accepted by the public and keep bringing in revenue.
 App developers must constantly monitor how their applications perform to be prepared for any eventuality and respond accordingly.
 They may even have various reaction strategies available for different situations.
-For example, technical service downtime, bad grammar or spelling errors found in your app description, critical user comments, or reviews posted online.
+For example: